Hedgehog Son: King Hedgehog

 In a Slovene tale titled Kralj jež ("King Hedgehog"), sourced to Konec, a hedgehog has taken his large pig herd in the forest for seven years, so a neighbouring king goes to the forest with his hounds and tries to hunt the pigs, but the porcine herd is numerous and corner the king up a tree.
 The king asks for help, promising to give money and half of the kingdom to anyone, so the hedgehog appears and signs a deal with the monarch, then takes his large herd back home.
 The hedgehog king tells his father he will seek a bride, and his father questions the idea.
-Still, the hedgehog king rides a rooster to the neghbouring king he saved in the woods to claim his reward.
+Still, the hedgehog king rides a rooster to the neighbouring king he saved in the woods to claim his reward.
 The second king asks his elder daughter if she agrees to marry the little animal, but she refuses.
 The hedgehog returns a second day for the middle daughter, but she also refuses.
 Lastly, he appears a third day to get a bride, and the king's youngest daughter agrees to marry the animal to avoid any grim fate on their country and to protect their father.
 The third princess joins the hedgehog and both go to church.
 During the ceremony, the priest sprinkles the newlyweds with holy water, which transforms the hedgehog into a handsome human prince.
 Despite his human transformation, he still keeps the name "Hedgehog King".
 As for the elder princesses, they die of sadness for their decisions.